-When applying for admission to the Vocational Nursing program, applicants must have a high school diploma or GED and must have taken the Test of Essential Academic Skills (TEAS).
+When applying for admission to the Vocational Nursing program, applicants must have a high school diploma or GED, must nave taken the Health Education Systems, Inc. (HESI) exam, must be fingerprinted for a background check, and must provide proof of required vaccinations, medical tests, and a physical exam.
 Applicants will be notified by email of the status of their applications.

 Classroom courses are delivered on campus.
 Clinical classes are delivered in the school's campus lab or off-campus approved clinical sites.
-The maximum number of students per class is 30.
+The maximum number of students per class is 38.